zeonBPM/Awatar-Emblem/Fire Emblem Avatar.md

 The Vendor gives an accesory based on who enters
 Its the same as the ones they start with(so now you can have one duplicate)

+standing in the water reduces fire damage taken

+allies are a couple waterbenders(monk?) and a single militia(recruit)[need some sort of reward based on how many remain alive at the end] enemies range from firebenders(mage), , the boss is a Royal Guard(duelist)